Direct Aid Program

 - the proponent can demonstrate that it can provide accurate project reports in a timely manner; and,

-- the participation of women and the implementation of sound environmental practices are promoted.
+- gender equality and women empowerment and the implementation of sound environmental practices are promoted.

 Direct Aid Program (DAP) Manila